Teraspark/Pal2EA/README.md

 ```
 	char{pal_id}
-		insert palette for at the entry pal_id in the character palette table
+		insert palette at entry pal_id in the character palette table

 	gen{anim_id}
 		insert a generic palette for a battle sprite animation